david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

 {% endhighlight %}

-In this version we have defined a *handler* named `particle` that holds the address of the actual particle type, which is now called `particle_t`.
+In this version we have defined a *handle* named `particle` that holds the address of the actual particle type, which is now called `particle_t`.
 This type of header file is intended to define a clear usage pattern for the particle object, without any distraction caused by the actual implementation of the container type or its methods.

 In this case, the regular user can not use `(.)` or `(->)` to access the internal state of the particle, because it has not been specified.
 Actually, this is ideal for defining a usage pattern with collaborators, instead of providing them with an overwhelming amount of information.
 The header file can be created collaboratively and later the developer focus solely on the implementation.